greenelab/deep-review/all-sections.md

 features of them) therefore seems a good subject for deep learning approaches.
 Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@3Ew5V1iC].
-Since then, there have been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
+Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
 We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.

-Most broadly, Kelley et al. [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting an marked improvement on previous methods, albeit still with a high false positive rate.
+Most broadly, Kelley et al. [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
 (Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpetability approach (analogous to in silico mutagenesis [@1EyJfuWqh]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+This study also featured a useful interpretability approach (analogous to in silico mutagenesis [@1EyJfuWqh]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.